bllguo/KSI/README.md

 ## 2 - Running the Models

+Pretrained models are included in the `data` directory.
+Example usage [can be seen in `results.ipynb`](results.ipynb).
+Note that saved `torch` models do not save their model definitions, so you will need to import them from [`KSI_models.py`](KSI_models.py) first.

-To train the models, run the Jupyter notebooks below.
+To train the models yourself, run the Jupyter notebooks below.
 Each notebook is dedicated to a single baseline classifier model, and evaluates:
 1. Performance of the baseline alone
 2. Performance of the baseline with the KSI mechanism
 3. Performance of the baseline with a modified KSI mechanism over text representations that encode word frequencies, not just word presence as in the original paper